OsBlaineOra/db-devops-tools/README.md

 This will open a preconfigured VM that you will use to setup your project.

 ### Working in the Oracle Cloud Shell
 * The instructions in this lab use nano to edit files.
-(You are welcom to use another editor if you prefer.)
+(You are welcome to use another editor if you prefer.)
 When instructed to save a file in nano do the following.
    1. Ctrl-X
    1. Y
    1. Enter
 * When using nano in the cloud shell use ```Ctrl-Shift-V``` or ```Shift-Insert``` to paste, rather than ```Ctrl-V```.
 * At times you will be asked to use Git to add/commit/push your changes.
-Use the follwoing commands.
+Use the following commands.
 ```
 git add .
 git commit -m"enter your commit message here"